 Look to your neighborhood and to nature

 First, take a look at your neighborhood and its general style — is it a classic suburban town?
 Metropolitan with a modern vibe?
 Rural and rustic with lots of open space?
 Your home doesn’t need to be an exact copy of your neighbor’s, but it’s a good idea to take note of the range of colors in your area so that your new exterior doesn’t look completely out of place in its environment.
 For example, dark red siding might be a perfect choice for an old historic town, but it would look heavy and out-of-place at the beach.
+It can be difficult to decide on the right vinyl siding color for you, and fiber cement color ideas are even taxing to decide on.

 Nature is also full of inspiration and harmonious color combinations.
 As a general rule of thumb, if colors are found together in nature, they’ll usually play well together in architecture.
 In fact, in many areas of the country, the homes will frequently reflect the climate of the region.
 Think of the pastels found in breezy coastal towns, the sandy neutrals and warm hues of the Southwest, and the rustic greens and earthy browns of a mountain retreat.
 With these guidelines in mind, you can begin to form a general color palette, or at least rule out some options that simply won’t fit.